 Our lambs are born in February and are out on fresh grass as soon as the weather allows.
 We run a grazing system that means the sheep get a fresh section of pasture every day.
 The lambs eat no grain based feed (with the exception of what they steal from their mum's feed troughs in the first week or two).
 Feeding the lambs just grass is better for the environment and produces healthier meat.

 In 2019, the shoulder of lamb won a Great Taste award and was described by the judging panel as "Delicate but with true flavour.
 Very tender with natural herbaceous notes" Only the top entries are awarded a prize, either 1, 2 or 3 gold stars so we were delighted to get 2 gold stars.

-Our lamb is available as whole or half boxes and new for this year, lamb taster boxes from June onwards each year.
+Our lamb is available as whole or half plus lamb taster boxes from June onwards each year.